Home | PublicationsEncyclopedia | Pickett, William

 Bill Pickett entered his first rodeo in 1888 at the fair in Taylor.
 By the early 1900s he was a popular rodeo performer.
 In 1905 he joined the Miller Brothers 101 Ranch Wild West Show.
 Billed as the "Dusky Deamon" [sic] he performed with that outfit for more than a quarter-century.
 In 1907 he moved his family from Texas to the 101 Ranch, near Ponca City, and in the off seasons he worked as a cowboy and also competed against white contestants in hundreds of rodeos around the West.
 In order to enter these events, Pickett was often identified as being an Indian, not an African American.
 His "bite-'em-down" technique of felling a steer evolved into steer wrestling, which remains one of rodeo's most important events.

-Bill Pickett also performed in a number of motion pictures and is credited with being the first black cowboy star.
-Richard E. Norman Studios, an all-black film production company of Jacksonville, Florida, featured Pickett in Crimson Skull (1921) and The Bull-Dogger (1922), both filmed in Oklahoma.
+Bill Pickett also performed in a number of motion pictures and is credited with being the first Black cowboy star.
+Richard E. Norman Studios, an all African American film production company of Jacksonville, Florida, featured Pickett in Crimson Skull (1921) and The Bull-Dogger (1922), both filmed in Oklahoma.
 Bill Pickett died April 2, 1932, of head injuries inflicted by a rogue horse at the 101 Ranch.
 He was buried on the ranch near the White Eagle Monument.

 Dianna Everett